 In 2006, CYS received the Organization of the Year Award from LEAD Thurston County, a leadership division of the Greater Olympia Chamber of Commerce.
 The following year, the South Sound Business Examiner recognized CYS as the Top Non Profit Workplace within its five-county readership area.
 In 2009, CYS received a three-year federal grant to launch a YouthBuild program and also was named the Non-Profit of the Year by the Thurston County Economic Development Council.

 Today, Community Youth Services is the largest child welfare agency serving southwest Washington, employing 75 staff and supporting 120 volunteers.
 A fifteen-member Board of Directors oversees policy for the agency.
 Seventeen interrelated programs serve more than 3,000 children, youth and families throughout Thurston, Mason, Lewis and Grays Harbor counties.
-The original programs — Juvenile Diversion, Haven House, and Therapeutic Foster Care — continue to be effective, vital components of the agency.
-Other current programs include Independent Living Skills, Street Outreach, Family Preservation, Family Reconciliation, Foster Care Assessment Program, and the federally-funded CareerTREK.
+The original programs — Juvenile Diversion, CareerTREK, Haven House, and Therapeutic Foster Care — continue to be effective, vital components of the agency.
+Other current programs include Independent Living Skills, Street Outreach, Family Preservation, Family Reconciliation, and Foster Care Assessment Program.
 The agency also provides 80 AmeriCorps slots for public and non-profit agencies throughout six southwest Washington counties.